theintern/intern/README.md

 ## Utilities

-Dig Dug includes a utility script, `digdugEnvironmnents`.
-After the digdug package has been installed, run this script to get a list of environments provided by a particular testing service.
+Dig Dug includes a utility script, `digdugEnvironmnents`, that will display all the environments provided by a remote testing service.

 ```
 $ ./node_modules/.bin/digdugEnvironments SauceLabsTunnel